 There are so many places to go on holiday around the globe and weight training is the same, you just have to go and discover different training methods and you will not only enjoy yourself, but also find more beneficial ways to weight train.

 Super sets are one of the most popular weight training methods used in gyms.
-They are also a personal favourite of mine.
-They allow you to get workouts done relatively quickly compared to just concentrating on one exercise at a time.
+A personal favourite of mine and many others.
+Super sets allow you to get workouts done relatively quickly compared to just concentrating on one exercise at a time.

 What are super sets?